contractlevel/yield-v2/docs/operator/CONFIG.md

 `withdrawLink(amount)` only moves LINK, not the underlying asset.
 LINK is still operationally important because CCIP sends depend on LINK balances.

-`forceCancelDeposit(user)` is a narrow liveness tool for deposits that could block epoch settlement.
-It should not be used as a normal user support path.
+`forceCancelDeposit(user)` is a narrow epoch-liveness tool and should not be used as a normal user-support or compliance-bypass path.
+Its operational rationale is documented in [DD-012](../protocol/DECISIONS.md#dd-012---forcecanceldeposit-is-a-narrow-epoch-liveness-tool).

 ## Token and Policy Configuration